webdktid/glucose-clock/README.md

 ## 💝 Support This Project

 If you use this software for private use and it makes your nights a little better, please consider sending a donation.
 Any amount shows me that you care and helps maintain this project.
+Mobilepay +45 60 39 49 00

 ## 📋 Usage Terms